 Chris Adams is a partner with Francisco Partners, a leading technology-focused private equity firm, where he focuses on investments in software and information services businesses.
 Previously, he worked at American Securities Capital, where he executed private equity transactions in a variety of industries.
 Prior to that, he was with Bain & Company as a strategy consultant.
 Adams currently serves on the board of directors of four private for-profit technology and information companies.
-Over the past six years, Adams has worked with GreatSchools in various financial advisory capacities.
+Over the past seven years, Adams has worked with GreatSchools in various financial advisory capacities.
 He earned his MBA from the Stanford Graduate School of Business and his BS in computer engineering from Georgia Tech, with summa cum laude honors.

 Peter Cunningham is the Executive Director of Education Post, a Chicago-based non-profit communications organization promoting efforts to improve public education.
 Previously, Peter was President of Cunningham Communications, a Chicago-based communications company serving public, private and non-profit sector clients.
 He is also affiliated with Whiteboard Advisors, a DC-based education policy and research firm.
 He recently served as Assistant Secretary for Communications and Outreach in the U.S. Department of Education during the Obama Administration's first term.
 Prior to that he worked with Arne Duncan when he was CEO of the Chicago Public Schools.
 For several years Peter was affiliated with the political consulting firm Axelrod and Associates, and also served for five years in the administration of Chicago Mayor Richard M. Daley.
 Peter serves on the board of Great Schools, a national non-profit that helps parents choose schools, Englewood Montessori Charter School in Chicago, and Manufacturing Renaissance, a Chicago-based non-profit seeking to restore manufacturing through workforce development strategies.
 A native New Yorker, Peter began his career as a journalist with small weekly newspapers in New York.
 He earned an M.S. in Journalism from Columbia and a B.A. in Philosophy from Duke.
 He is married to an artist, they have two adult children and he plays guitar in his free time.